jeremiak/sac-region-calendar-feed/README.md

 ## Scrapers

 Each "scraper" is represented within the `scrapers/` directory as a single file.
 It is expected that each file exports a function that returns a promise.
-That promise should fulfill with all of the calendar events structured as follows:
+That promise should fulfill with an array of objects, each representing a calendar event and structured as follows:

 ```
 {